2024eli/ftc-website-14607/content/team/WinstonGan.md

 weight: 9
 ---

-Winston is a sophomore and this is his third year in FIRST, joining after being roped in by our ever-successfully persuasive Facebook post (see Jason) and has stuck around because he loves the interactive builder-robot experience.
-He likes to make music in his free time and he plays soccer and basketball.
+Winston is a sophomore in his 5th year of FIRST, joining FLL at the start because he wanted to experience programming.
+By joining an FLL team in 5th grade, his interest in robotics grew and it led him to join the FTC program, seeking to learn more about robotics.
+He is very excited to experience his second year on the team.
+In his free time, Winston enjoys playing basketball, making music, writing fictional novels, and is involved in TJ's cyber patriot team and soccer team.
+He also likes pillows.